-- 1. Completion of General Education courses listed - as requirements of the social work major. - 2.
-Cumulative grade-point average of 2.00. - 3.A minimum grade of C for courses listed as curriculum requirements of the social work major. - 4.
-Completion of SOWK 2600, SOWK 2611, SOWK 3600, and SOWK 3612.
-(PSY 1100, SOC 1800, and BIOL 2010) - 5.
+- 1. Completion of General Education courses listed as requirements of the social work major. - 2.
+Cumulative grade-point average of 2.00. - 3.
+A minimum grade of C for courses listed as curriculum requirements of the social work major. - 4.
+Completion of PSY 1100, SOC 1800, BIOL 2010, SOWK 2600, and SOWK 3601. - 5.
 Students must complete a social work prefix course in residence prior to applying for admission into the social work program. - 6.
 Submission of: - a.
 Application for Admission to social work program. - b.
 Transcript of all university work. - c.
 A minimum of three references. - d.
+Autobiographical statement.

-Autobiographical statement. - The necessary Application for Admission Forms and Reference Forms will be available in the department office or from the Social Work Faculty Adviser. - 7.
-Successful completion of an interview with Social Work Admissions Committee. - 8.
+The necessary Application of Admission Forms and Reference Forms will be available in the department office or from the Social Work Faculty Adviser.

+- 7. Successful completion of an interview with Social Work Admissions Committee. - 8.
 Provisional admission to the program requires the student to successfully complete a plan of corrective action and a subsequent interview with the Admissions Committee.